anrayliu/pyvidplayer2/documentation.md

 # Webcam(post_process=PostProcessing.none, interp=cv2.INTER_LINEAR, fps=30)

 Object used for displaying a webcam feed.
+Only supported for Pygame.

 ## Arguments
  - ```post_process``` - Post processing function that is applied whenever a frame is rendered.
 This is PostProcessing.none by default, which means no alterations are taking place.